The power of one

 In the literature around energy transitions, one of the key discussions is whether we have seen or are seeing, energy transitions or whether it’s more a case of energy additions.
 The argument for energy transitions is about progress away from older energy sources and bringing online new ones.
 Primarily this is a discussion about a transition away from filthy fossil fuels to cleaner sources of energy – renewable sources such as solar, wind or hydroelectric, as well as ones that are cleaner by some metrics ones such as nuclear.
 Proponents of this view would point to how some sources such as coal, have fallen away or gone completely in many countries.

 Shove talks about the adoption of practices and how comfort becomes something that people seek.
 This feedback loop between availability, use and rising expectations or changing norms can then feed off itself.
-We can justify the mess we make of places on Earth or, in a potential future, the Moon or indeed other planets – apparently Jupiter has the most helium-3 of all the planets but that’s even more inaccessible than the Moon – because of all the uses we make of energy.
+We can justify the mess we make of places on Earth or, in a potential future, the Moon or other planets – apparently Jupiter has the most helium-3 of all the planets but is even more inaccessible than the Moon – because of all the uses we make of energy.
 The entrenched position of the habits and expectations becomes enough to explain or justify the impacts.
 It can also become easier to accept the impacts than address the behaviours.

 I found watching ‘Moon’ to be an unsettling story in many ways, yet it was also like watching a story I’ve seen many times before.
 The film provided a near-future reflection of scenes that continue to be played out across the world in pursuit of resources.
 Although ‘Moon’ is science fiction, it reflects existing extractive patterns here on Earth, affecting those working in the industry and the Earth itself.
 ‘Orbital’ gives us reasons to care, inviting us to see anew how precious this planet is, while ‘Moon’ shows us the consequences of that lack of care.
 Together, they offer different ways of seeing ourselves, giving emotional reasons to care, and to want to reassess our actions.